thegetty/artistryinbronze/content/artifacts/34-franken.md

 The following examples provide a useful illustration of this methodological approach.
 Under consideration here are sheet-metal silhouette figures dating to the Hellenistic and Roman periods.
 The figures are cut from flat bronze sheets about 1 to 3 millimeters in thickness; internal details are incised.
 Sheet-metal silhouettes with similar features can also be found in the Archaic,[^1] Classical,[^2] and early medieval[^3] periods, but these sheets and all questionable pieces[^4] are only touched upon here for technical and aesthetic comparisons to the silhouettes of individual figures.

 I begin my analysis with the silhouette of a dancing warrior in Berlin’s Antikensammlung (cat.
 1; [fig. 34.1](#34.1)).
-The helmeted warrior (H 10.5 cm) wears a short cloak slung around his waist, and appears to be holding a short knife in the right hand.
+The helmeted warrior (H: 10.5 cm) wears a short cloak slung around his waist, and appears to be holding a short knife in the right hand.
 Spread across his torso is a row of short, mostly parallel incisions, which, to judge from two similar examples, represents either a tightly fitting vest or body hair.[^5]

 {{< q-figure id="34.1" >}}

-Also in Berlin is a long vine leaf sheet with richly incised detail (cat.
+Also in Berlin is a long vine-leaf sheet with richly incised detail (cat.
 2).
 In the middle, one of two tendrils is framed by an Apollonian cult-statue (a Baitylos); on the edges of the leaf there are masks and ritual objects, including baskets and tympana.

 For comparison, I cite nine individual silhouette figures and a group from Tajikistan.
-The nine are: a Mercury from Chur in Switzerland (cat.
+The nine are a Mercury from Chur in Switzerland (cat.
 3; [fig. 34.2](#34.2)); a dancing girl from the excavations in Tel Dor (Israel) (cat.
 4; [fig. 34.3](#34.3)); an Apollo with kithara and griffin in Lyon (cat.
-6; [fig. 34.4](#34.4)); a seated griffin facing right (H 3.9 cm) on the art market (cat.
+6; [fig. 34.4](#34.4)); a seated griffin facing right (H: 3.9 cm) on the art market (cat.
 13); a pantheistic goddess with torch and polos in Munich (so far the only silhouette figure with a border) (cat.
 7; [fig. 34.5](#34.5)); a dwarf in Parma with very crudely incised interior drawing (cat.
 8; [fig. 34.6](#34.6)); a Victoria originally shown inscribing a shield in Reggio Emilia (cat.
 9; [fig. 34.7](#34.7)); a silhouette of a dancing satyr in the Santa Barbara Museum of Art (cat.
 11); a satyr with wineskin and kantharos in the Museo Gregoriano Profano at the Vatican (cat.
 10; [fig. 34.8](#34.8)); and an offering jug in Verona (cat.
 12).

 {{< q-figure-group id="34.2, 34.3, 34.4, 34.5, 34.6, 34.7, 34.8" grid="2" >}}